• Skip to primary navigation

 Keep focused on the author’s intent

-It’s easy to get sidetracked into details, tangents, “what ifs” and rabbit trails.
-When I start worrying “I’ll never figure this out” or “there’s too many open questions” or “how will I ever explain this,” I circle back to the author’s intent.
+It’s easy to get sidetracked by details, tangents, “what ifs” and rabbit trails.
+When I worry “I’ll never figure this out” or “there are too many open questions” or “how will I ever explain this,” I circle back to the author’s intent.
 I put aside all the other nagging questions and focus on the “big idea.”
 I try to put myself in the writer’s sandals and ask what is his main point?

 Interpret literally unless you have reason to believe the language is figurative or metaphorical